 New Zealand scientist performs first ever 3-D, colour X-ray on a human using a technique called TEDDI.
 This promises to improve the field of medical diagnostics.

 After a sample is hit with an X-ray beam, the device collects the scattered X-rays onto the different pixels of the detector.
 Each looks at one area of the sample, you move the sample through the scanner to get a full 3D image.
 This new technique is called Tomographic Energy Dispersive Diffraction Imaging, or TEDDI.”This colour X-ray imaging technique could produce clearer and more accurate pictures and help doctors give their patients more accurate diagnoses,” said a CERN statement.
 In this new technology known as the spectral CT, the sensor can measure the attenuation of specific wavelengths of the X-rays as they pass through different materials.
 After running the spectroscopic data through specific algorithms, a 3D colour image is generated.
 This image clearly shows muscle, bone, water, fat, disease markers – and even a watch.
 The end results are unnerving like someone’s sculpted a detailed clay model of your insides.

 Below are the images of the World’s first ever colour X-ray performed on the human body

-These images will give an improved visualisation regarding the diagnosis without cutting you open.
-According to the CERN, the images very clearly show the difference between bone, muscle and cartilage, but also the position and size of cancerous tumours, for example.
-The technology is being commercialised by New Zealand company MARS Bioimaging, linked to the universities of Otago and Canterbury which helped develop it.
+These images give an improved visualisation regarding the diagnosis without cutting you open.
+According to the CERN, the images very clearly show the difference between bone, muscle and cartilage.
+In addition, they also show the position and size of cancerous tumours.
+Presently the technology is being commercialised by New Zealand company MARS Bioimaging.
+It is also linked to the universities of Otago and Canterbury which helped develop it.